 - The Dark Eye mostly follows the fantasy RPG standard, as evidenced by the existence of half-elves and half-orcs.
 The reptilian Achaz, however, fall under this trope - they have no visible external genitalia (as evidenced by the picture showing the playable races, where the Achaz is the only one out of eight to not wear a loincloth), and sex for them is purely a matter of procreation, with no fun involved whatsoever.

 - Mass Effect: Half the Bizarre Alien Biology leads to awkward problems when it comes to sex: risks of infection, chafing, potentially deadly allergic reactions, etc. There are the occasional exceptions, like the asari's infamous ability to mate and produce viable offspring with any DNA-based lifeform ever.
 Also, according to the veritable database of Interspecies Romance that is Mordin, oral contact with a drell causes hallucinations, and turians and humans can have allergic reactions to each other's tissues.

 - While you don't receive any other information about krogan genitalia (Thank God), you do learn that they apparently have four testicles.
 In krogan slang, their "pair" is referred to instead as their "quad".
 Some krogan even have five.
-Wrex praises Shepard by suggesting he/she is a "quint".
+Wrex praises Grunt by asking if he's a "quint".